meteor/tutorials/README.md

 The different parts of the repository have quite different responsibilities, but they are somewhat tightly coupled so it doesn't make sense to split them into separate packages at this point.

-#### /git-patch-viewer/
+#### /build-plugin/

-This directory contains a Blaze component and build plugin for viewing git patches, tailored specifically to the needs of these tutorials.
 The build plugin reads files with `.patch` and `.multi.patch` file extensions, and puts data on a package-local object named `GitPatches`.
 You can access the data for a specific commit on `GitPatches[commitSha]`.
-The Blaze view component reads this data structure and displays a diff with context and a link to GitHub.
-Don't use the `GitPatch` component directly; use it by calling the more convenient `CodeBox` component from the `/shared` directory, as described below.
+The Blaze view component in `/components/git-patch-viewer` reads this data structure and displays a diff with context and a link to GitHub.

+#### /components/

+This directory contains Blaze components for viewing git patches, tailored specifically to the needs of these tutorials.
+Don't use the `GitPatch` component directly; use it by calling the more convenient `CodeBox` component instead.

+#### /content/

+The actual tutorial prose content, in Markdown format.

 #### /generated/ (don't edit manually)